buddhaman/tim_engine/readme.txt

 Decide what to do next:

 IMPORTANT FIRST:
-- Rendergroups.
-Abstract rendering a bit.
-Should make things easier for the future.
-Collect rendercommands.
 - Use rendergroups in personal ui library.
 - Better asset loading.
 - Single atlas for entire ui.